 - 8.2.0 QUALIFICATIONS Each of these members shall be either a district or building level administrator, athletic director, activities director, coach or teacher within a member school district or a school director who sits on the WSSDA IAC committee.
 The individual(s) must represent and be a member of their WIAA district. - 8.3.0 TERM OF OFFICE Each member shall be elected for a term of three (3) years beginning August 1 during the first year of the term and concluding July 31 during the third year of the term.
 Board members may be re-elected.
 Each WIAA District shall determine the means to elect the Executive Board member from that WIAA District.
-Members from WIAA District Districts 4 and 6 in 2024.

-Beginning with the 2024-25 school year, members will be elected by the following schedule: WIAA Districts 2 and 5 in 2025; WIAA Districts 1 and 3 in 2026; WIAA Districts 4 and 6 in 2027; and succeeding years in a similar manner.
+Members will be elected by the following schedule: WIAA Districts 4 and 6 in 2024; WIAA Districts 2 and 5 in 2025; WIAA Districts 1 and 3 in 2026; WIAA Districts 4 and 6 in 2027; and succeeding years in a similar manner.